Cheese Spreads

 There are no really easy solutions when using prepared fresh sausage like Jimmy Dean’s breakfast sausage.
 The regular sausage has a whopping 520 mg. for a 2 oz. serving.
 However, the Jimmy Dean Light version has only 350 mg. for the same 2 oz. serving.
 The Bold, Italian, and Extra Mild sausages have even lower sodium contents.
 Different varieties and other brands may be higher in sodium content.
 Link type breakfast sausages are so high in sodium that you’d have to limit yourself to just one link.
 Again, read the labels carefully.

 Nevertheless, the chub packages offer you a bit of flexibility.
-For example, if you wanted to use the sausage crumbled, you could mix equal portions sausage and unseasoned ground pork, turkey, or chicken (squish everything together, like you would with meatloaf mix).
-Fry the meats up together in a sauté pan.
+For example, if you wanted to use the sausage crumbled, you could mix equal portions sausage and unseasoned ground pork, turkey, or chicken.
+Squish everything together, like you would with meatloaf mix.
+Or if you're in a hurry just fry the meats up together in a sauté pan without thoroughly mixing together.
 You’d get some of the sausage flavor but not as much salt.
 The resulting sausage/ground meat combo could be used for pizza, spaghetti, omelets, and casseroles – all kinds of things.
 This idea works well with bulk breakfast sausage and also bulk or fat links of Italian sausage.
 Just remove the link sausage from the casings and combine with the unseasoned ground meat before using.
 You could do the same kind of thing to make homemade sausage patties.
+But for patties, you'd really have to mix up the raw meats together.
+I use vinyl disposable glove for that job.

 So there are ways of dealing with items from your grocer's refrigerated foods case.
 You just have to be vigilant regarding reading labels and watching portion sizes.
 Also, you have to be willing to do a little extra work in order to meet your low sodium requirements.